vaibhav34777/Chest-Xray-Analyzer/README.md

 📌 **Kaggle Notebook Link:** https://www.kaggle.com/code/vaibhav1908/chestxrayanalysis

+🎥 A demonstration of the model is available as a Streamlit app.
+The video link is located in `output/README.md`.

 ## Future Improvements

 - Apply data augmentation techniques such as rotation, flipping, and contrast adjustment to improve model generalization.